openoakland/soft-story-buildings/README.md

 The next big step is to do some design and minimal prototyping for a "proof of concept" what a basic search and educational tool would look like, and start to map out possible points of continued engagement (e-mail list? info to contact someone?)

+### Local Setup

+To get the alpha version of the web site running locally, do the following:

+- Clone the repo and `cd` into the directory
+- Install Bower if you don't already have it: `npm install -g bower`
+- Run `bower install`
+- Run `compass watch`
+- Run `python -m SimpleHTTPServer` to serve up the site
+- Visit [http://localhost:8000/](http://localhost:8000/) where the site will be!

 ### Getting Involved

 If you're interested in this project, a few ways to get involved are: